-2019 Priorities - Affordable Housing Grant Program
+2022 & 2023 Priorities - Affordable Housing Grant Program

-Prioritized uses of funds are for operations and maintenance for existing housing units that are affordable to very-low income households with incomes at or below 50% of the area median income and for operating costs for emergency shelters and licensed overnight youth shelters.
+Prioritized uses of funds are for operations and maintenance for emergency shelters that are also funded with Homeless Housing Grant Program funds.
+Second priority is operations and maintenance for housing units that are affordable to very-low income households with incomes at or below 50% of the area median income.

-2019 Priorities - Consolidated Homeless Grant Program
+2022 & 2023 Priorities - Consolidated Homeless Grant Program